lambdaclass/concrete/ROADMAP.md

    introduced.
 The long-term form is `concrete inspect --pipeline-contracts --json`, but the V1 gate is already the phase's contract backstop.

-4. Centralize capabilities/effects as the next semantic axis.
-   Capabilities are as central to Concrete as arithmetic.
-Add or identify the shared cap/effect fact layer for required caps, inferred callback caps, trusted/Unsafe caps, package/import cap facts, diagnostic rendering, report rendering, audit diffs, LSP/agent JSON, and proof/audit summaries.
-Check, CoreCheck, Report, packages, and audit should render the same fact rather than recomputing a capability string or capset shape independently.
+4. Centralize capability checking and callback propagation into `CapabilityJudgment` after the type-axis core is stable.
+   Capabilities are as central to Concrete as arithmetic and source typing, but this must stay practical: **do not add algebraic effects, effect handlers, row-polymorphism syntax, implicit context, or theoretical effect-system vocabulary to the user surface.** Concrete keeps explicit authority headers:
+   `fn f(...) with(File, Network) -> T`.
+The improvement is internal:
+   `CapabilityJudgment` becomes the capability-axis sibling of `IntArith` and `TypeJudgment`, producing one decision record for why a call/expression needs authority and how that fact should be diagnosed, reported, audited, and surfaced to tools.

+   The decision record should include at least: required caps, source of the requirement (`direct_call`, `callback`, `trusted_wrapper`, `unsafe_intrinsic`, `package_import`), callee/callback parameter identity where relevant, purity (`with()` / empty cap set), evidence class, diagnostic reason, and report/audit payload.
+Check, CoreCheck, Report, audit, LSP/agent JSON, and package gates must consume this one decision instead of recomputing capability containment, callback cap propagation, Unsafe/trusted policy, or human report rows independently.

+   First slice: direct calls.
+A function call requiring `File` or `Network` should be rejected/accepted, diagnosed, and reported from the same `CapabilityJudgment` decision.
+Add one red-team where checker output and report/audit output would otherwise disagree.

+   Second slice: capability-polymorphic callbacks and callable values.
+Existing callable rules stay; `CapabilityJudgment` centralizes the practical decision:
+   "this callback requires `C`, therefore the combinator/caller requires `C`."
+   Cover `for_each_with`, `for_each_ctx`, scoped callbacks, and callable values.

+   Third slice: trusted/Unsafe/package boundaries.
+Trusted wrappers, Unsafe intrinsics, externs, dependency/package capability budgets, and audit diffs should all render from the same capability decision record.

    Gate with an ordinary `File`/`Network` call, a capability-polymorphic callable, a scoped callback, a trusted wrapper, an Unsafe intrinsic, a dependency/package boundary, and one negative where report output would otherwise disagree with the checker diagnostic.
+The accepted design is the useful Flix/Koka lesson — one capability/effect decision — without importing their user-facing effect systems.

 5. Add stable interned fact IDs when `CompilerDB` is pulled by real relational facts.